-2.6.6 Models
+2.5.6 Models

 This recipe demonstrates drawing models defined by object files.
 This is a venerable file format from AliaslWavefront.
 It's a simple text-based format that defines the vertices, faces, and other aspects of a model, including the materials of the model.
-The picraft library includes a rudimentary parser and renderer for this format which can be used to render such models as blocks in the Minecraft world.
+The picraft library includes a rudimentary parser and renderer for this format (in the Model class) which can be used to render such models as blocks in the Minecraft world.